pc2/SLASH/README.md

 A README file can be found in the examples directory.
 Please follow the instruction given there to proceed.

 ## Known limitations
-- HLS arguments should not be Verilog or VHDL keywords (eg. `in`, `out`) so on.
+- HLS arguments should not be Verilog or VHDL keywords (eg. `in`, `out` so on).
 Some issues may appear in the linker with this configuration.
 - In emulation, HLS kernels must include at least one axi4lite interface to work.
 - In the current version of the linker (`submodules/v80-vitis-flow`), a maximum number of 15 kernels can be included.
 This will be fixed in future versions.